 Compulsory Assignments and Attendance

-Laboratory exercises and laboratory demonstration.
+Approvement of participation in work placement as well as all compulsory gatherings and compulsory group assingment.
 The compulsory activities are valid for two (2) consecutive semesters after the approval.

 Forms of Assessment

 Group assignment (50% of final grade) and final multiple choice exam (2 hours) constituting 50% of the final grade.

 Due to the measures taken to avoid the spread of Covid-19, UiB is closed for on-campus assessment.
 As a consequence, the following changes is made to assessment autumn semester 2020: